theAvocadoCoder/theAvocadoCoder/README.md

           <img src="https://img.shields.io/badge/Website-164C78?style=flat" height=25>
         </a>
       </p>
-      <p><strong>React, Zustand, TailwindCSS </strong> - Carmel Homes Limited is a real estate company that offers a comprehensive rent-to-own program.
-On the company website, interested potential home owners can learn about the program and apply or book a callback.
-Investors and other property experts are invited to partner with the company.</p>
+      <p><strong>React, Zustand, TailwindCSS </strong> - This is the official website of Carmel Homes Ltd. This website, crafted using React, is designed to provide a seamless and informative experience for visitors.</p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Plantify</h3>